Shawnee: Precontact history

 Some scholars believe that the Shawnee descend from the precontact Fort Ancient culture of the Ohio region, although this is not universally accepted.
 The Shawnee may have entered the area at a later time and occupied the Fort Ancient sites.

 Fort Ancient culture flourished from c.
 1000 to c.
-1750 CE among a people who predominantly inhabited lands on both sides of the Ohio River in areas of present-day southern Ohio, northern Kentucky and western West Virginia.
+1650 CE among a people who predominantly inhabited lands on both sides of the Ohio River in areas of present-day southern Ohio, northern Kentucky and western West Virginia.
 Like the Mississippian culture peoples of this period, they built earthwork mounds as part of their expression of their religious and political structure.
 Fort Ancient culture was once thought to have been a regional extension of the Mississippian culture.
-Scholars now believe that Fort Ancient culture developed independently and was descended from the Hopewell culture (100 BCE—500 CE).
+Scholars now believe that Fort Ancient culture (1000–1650 CE) was descended from Hopewell culture (100 BCE–500 CE).
 The people in those earlier centuries also built mounds as part of their social, political and religious system.
 Among their monuments were earthwork effigy mounds, such as Serpent Mound in present-day Ohio.

 Uncertainty surrounds the fate of the Fort Ancient people.
 Most likely their society, like the Mississippian culture to the south, was severely disrupted by waves of epidemics from new infectious diseases carried by the first Spanish explorers in the 16th century.
 After 1525 at Madisonville, the type site, the village's house sizes became smaller and fewer.
 Evidence shows that the people changed from their previously "horticulture-centered, sedentary way of life".

 There is a gap in the archaeological record between the most recent Fort Ancient sites and the oldest sites of the historic Shawnee.
 The latter were recorded by European (French and English) archaeologists as occupying this area at the time of encounter.
 Scholars generally accept that similarities in material culture, art, mythology, and Shawnee oral history linking them to the Fort Ancient peoples, can be used to support the connection from Fort Ancient society and development as the historical Shawnee society.
 But there is also evidence and oral history linking Siouan-speaking nations to the Ohio Valley.

-The Shawnee considered the Lenape (or Delaware) of the East Coast mid-Atlantic region, who were also Algonquian speaking, to be their "grandfathers."
+The Shawnee considered the Lenape (or Delaware) of the East Coast mid-Atlantic region, who were also Algonquian speaking, to be their "grandfathers".
 The Algonquian nations of present-day Canada, who extended to the interior along the St. Lawrence River and around the Great Lakes from the Atlantic coast, regarded the Shawnee as their southernmost branch.
 Along the East Coast, the Algonquian-speaking tribes were historically located mostly in coastal areas, from Quebec to the Carolinas.